 Of these 20 amino acids, 9 are considered essential, meaning that our bodies can not make these, they must be obtained through food.
 Due to the variability in the composition of a protein, protein sources are classified into either a complete protein or an incomplete protein.

 Complete Protein vs. Incomplete Protein

 You can choose from both plant-based and animal-based protein sources to meet your protein goal.
-Animal products such as meat, eggs, chicken, and fish are excellent sources of protein.
-Nonetheless, if you prefer to keep animal products out of your diet, then you can rely on lentils, peas, tofu, beans, and nuts as your primary source of protein.
+Animal products such as meat, eggs, chicken, and fish contain the most protein per serving, however, if you prefer to keep animal products out of your diet, then you can rely on lentils, pea protein, tofu, beans, and nuts as your primary source of protein.

 When consuming plant-based protein you’ll have to use the “protein pairing” strategy to ensure that you obtain all of your essential amino acids.
 Protein pairing refers to when you eat two incomplete proteins that complement each other together, like grains/seeds and legumes, or grains and dairy products.

 No matter whether you choose an animal or a plant-based protein source, it is important to consider the quality of the source of protein.

 To maximize health and nutrition, choose grass-fed or free-range animal products.

 When choosing plant-based proteins, look for products that are organic or non-GMO.

 Additionally, it is best practice to choose plant-based proteins when possible to lower the risk of several diseases.

 Bonus Tip: If the idea of eating higher amounts of plant or animal-based protein doesn’t sound too appealing but you’re still interested in following a high protein diet, you can easily meet your protein goal through high protein snacks and pantry staples.